 As such, the downside of reusable kitchen towels is that we should avoid using them where bacteria might impact their hygiene.
 Simply ensuring you wash them at a high temperature often will kill off nasties that might find a home on your reusable paper towels.

 Paper pollution is a striking environmental issue affecting mother earth.
-The problem with paper towels spans various areas.
+The problem with paper towels, like toilet paper and other single-use paper products, spans various areas.
 These challenges include unnecessary waste production, water use, and the consequences of deforestation.

 Considering the ease and convenience that comes with the use of paper towels, it may be hard to pull away from them.
 Fortunately, reusable paper towels present an eco-friendly alternative.

 Alternatives to paper towels help curb the havoc caused by traditional paper towels.
 Reusable paper towels are a sustainable alternative to their conventional counterparts.
 Plus, you can use them with your cleaning products.
 If you're wondering how to store reusable paper towels, the great part is that many of the products work with your paper towel roll holder.

 Robinton, E. D., & Mood, E. W. (1968).
 A study of bacterial contaminants of cloth and paper towels (pdf).
 American Journal of Public Health and the Nations Health, 58(8), 1452-1459.